Productivity2023-03-27

 Developers context switch, because they are required to do so.
 In a recent survey, 43% of devs accepted context switching to be a part of their daily workhours, especially as geographies change, remote and distributed teams grow; all leading to more fragmented work.

 Modern software development is an iterative process, with constant changes being made to the system by all stakeholders - product or business teams, the end consumers, and at times engineering teams themselves.
 A developer, while building other projects in the background, has to listen, acknowledge and respond to these feedback in parallel.
-And that’s how teams end up context switching.
+And that’s how teams end up switching contexts.

 The first and foremost reason behind this constant switching is the abundance of distractions in a developer’s workday.
 Most devs we know have a fragmented schedule.
 On an average, a dev attends 8 meetings a week.
 The numbers go higher, as devs get promoted to senior positions.
 These meetings too might not bear much results, as 41% of devs multitask in these meetings- writing and responding to emails, while listening to colleagues.
 Meetings are not the only distraction for a developer.